Arkemix30/frogmi-earthquake/README.md

 The required curl tests are on the `curl_test` directory with each example response from the API.
 (More info on the README file)

+## Frontend Project (client)

+The required frontend client is under the `client` directory.
+It was built with [React](https://react.dev/) using the following libraries:

+- [Vite](https://vitejs.dev/) - is a build tool that aims to provide a faster and leaner development experience for modern web projects.
+- [Tanstack Query](https://tanstack.com/query/latest) - is a data-fetching library, it makes fetching, caching, synchronizing and updating server state in web applications a breeze.
+- [React Router](https://reactrouter.com/en/main) - it enables "client side routing".
+- [Shadcn](https://ui.shadcn.com/) - Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source